-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 let iss = token.iss

-// ISS can include a trailing slash but should otherwise be identical to

-// the AUTH0_DOMAIN, so we should remove the trailing slash if it exists
+// ISS can include a trailing slash but should otherwise be identical to // the AUTH0_DOMAIN, so we should remove the trailing slash if it exists iss = iss.endsWith("/") ? iss.slice(0, -1) : iss

 }

-With the decoded JWT available and validated, we can hash and salt the
+With the decoded JWT available and validated, you can hash and salt the

 sub value and use it as a unique identifier for the current user.
-To do this, we’ll use the Web Crypto API available inside the Workers runtime.
-We’ll combine the
+To do this, use the Web Crypto API available inside the Workers runtime.
+Combine the

-SALT value, a secret that we’ll set later in the tutorial, with the
+SALT value, a secret that you will set later in the tutorial, with the

 sub value.
-By creating a SHA-256 digest of these combined strings, we can then use it as the key for storing the user’s JWT in Workers KV:
+After creating a SHA-256 digest of these combined strings, use the digest as the key for storing the user’s JWT in Workers KV:

 workers-site/auth0.js